Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

     - The difference between default(internal) visibility and public visibility.

-8 Create the SimpleStorage contract's first function to set the value of the storage variable
+8 Create the SimpleStorage contract's first function to set the value of the storage variable, line 6-8
 -----------------------------
     - `Video Tutorial <https://drive.google.com/open?id=1lfsitfRtTta_ZYSdLgOvIMifTdhZgUrs>`_